LittleTrees09/EEE_192_mplab/README.md

 - After opening the serial connection, press the robot's enable button if required, then send `M` for manual drive or `U`/`O` for autos.
 - If the robot enters SAFE mode due to comms loss, send `X` to clear and resume.

-Want me to also commit and push these changes?
-If yes, I will create a commit and push to the current branch.